Permanent Vs Partial Disability

 5/5

-You will also be compensated if you are able to return to work but at a lower salary — wage benefits are generally determined by calculating the difference between pre-injury and post-injury wages, and calculating two-thirds of that amount.
+You will also be compensated if you can return to work but at a lower salary — wage benefits are generally determined by calculating the difference between pre-injury and post-injury wages and calculating two-thirds of that amount.

-Factors that may be considered in your benefit amount include your:
+Factors that may be considered in your benefit amount include the following:

 • Occupation